Tea and Etiquette Training

 Bruce Richardson is a writer, tea blender, and frequent guest speaker at tea conferences across the country.
 He spends much of his time educating Americans in the art of celebrating afternoon tea.
-He can often be found appearing on television and radio talk shows, or as a guest speaker at professional seminars such as World Tea Expo.
+He can often be found appearing on television and radio talk shows, or speaking at tea and cultural events around the world.

 The author of 14 tea books, Bruce travels the world researching new tea shops for his magazine articles and the latest editions of his Great Tea Rooms books and the Tea in the City travel guides.

-He and his wife Shelley operated a successful tea room for 14 years.
-They are the owners of Elmwood Inn Fine Teas and Benjamin Press.
+He and his wife Shelley operated a successful tearoom for 14 years, which is chronicled in their three Elmwood Inn recipe books.

 Bonus resources valued at over $100: A Year of Teas at the Elmwood Inn, A Tea for all Seasons, The Tea Table, Tea & Etiquette, and Children's Tea & Etiquette.